AanZee/conventions/go/README.md

     // Explain what it does and/or why it exists

 - Function/method
-  - Multi line
+  - Multi line / single line
-    - If the function/method is public:
-      - First line is a complete sentence, starting with capital, ending with dot
-    - If it is private:
-      - First line is a complete sentence, starting with lowercase, not ending with dot
     - Is written in third-person singular with minimal 4 words
      - Format of that:
 	/*
 	YourFunction does something spectacular.
 	*/
+	or:
+	// YourFunction does something spectacular.

 ## Variable naming

 A variable name is always named after the thing it contains.

-In a loop, like in this example: for key,record := range records {
+In a loop, like in this example: for userIndex,userRecord := range userRecords {
-	println("key:", key)
-	println("val:", record)
+	println("userIndex:", userIndex)
+	println("userRecord:", userRecord)
 }

 If it can hold a collection of things, name it plural, like "users".
-If it can only hold one value, name it singular, like "user". if it is a boolean var, start it with something like "has", or "is".
+If it can only hold one value, name it singular, like "user". if it is a boolean var, start it with something like "has", "should", "would" ,"can", "could" or "is".
-In some checks, you will find a boolean variable like "ok", which is mostly used for checking if an element is present in a map.

 It's also common use, when a variable name holds an abbreviation, that the letters are all capitals, or all lowercase. like "SQLStatement" or "sqlStatement"